evkx/evkx.github.io/content/models/mercedes/eqa/EQA_250/_index.md

 ## Drivetrain

 Mercedes-EQ EQA 250 has a front-wheel drive system supported by one motor on the front axle.
+The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).